turingschool/curriculum/source/academy/workshops/csv/iii.markdown

 Let's refactor so that we have a `Person` class and a `PhoneNumber` class.
 This will also allow us to move all the formatting into `PhoneNumber`.

-### Little Objects
+### Creating Little Objects

-This will have to change in several places.
-First, our DB will need to instantiate objects rather than just passing back rows, to do this, we'll need a Person object and a PhoneNumber object.
+The code will have to change in several places.
+First, our `DB` will need to instantiate objects rather than just passing back rows, to do this, we'll need a `Person` object and a `PhoneNumber` object.

 Let's start with Person.

-in `test/person_test.rb`:
+Create a new file, `test/person_test.rb`, and add the usual boilerplate:

 ```ruby
 gem 'minitest', '~> 5.2'